OICR/softeng-blog/_posts/francois_gerthoffert/2017-12-08-Introducing-Overture.md

 As you might guess from the above, we try as much as possible to share expertise and components between our team and projects.
 But some of them were (and are still)  opinionated to the way our team operate and to the specificities of our projects.

-That's where Overture start to play a role, by detaching our components from specific projects and "forcing" us to implement them in a reusable fashion, not only by us but also by anyone facing the same challenge.
+That's where Overture start to play a role, by detaching our components from specific projects embedding them under the "Overture" umbrella, it will "force" us to implement them in a reusable fashion.
+Our projects will become users of Overture at a level similar (although slightly privileged, as you can guess) than any external user.

 # Four categories of components